 This concept of flow means, to me, that constant vigilance (along with initial feasibility assessments; more on these two things later) becomes paramount in entering and then managing “the flow” of retirement.
 This essay and the ones to follow, in order to examine the need for vigilance, will take a close look at retirement finance as a process, or, rather, what I consider to be the five main processes that influence decision making about an ongoing retirement flow over time, decisions that hopefully will drive positive outcomes all the way to the end of life.
 The skin-in-the-game consequences to a retiree for getting it right or wrong demand a close look at all of this.

 Just to be clear, I am not an academic, practitioner or actuary.
 I am a retiree.
 I am certified in nothing…other than me informally attesting to you that I have skin in my own game.
-But even as a retiree, I will have little to say here on what I want to call last-mile considerations -- social security claiming strategies, estate planning, budgeting, which accounts to draw down first, portfolio design, or tax strategies – that are typically of great interest to the retail retiree and common in the literature.
-These topics happen to be where the financial services industry earns its keep and I will not intrude.
-Neither will I have much advanced insight into academic, optimal solutions which are often opaque or unavailable to me.
+But even as a retiree, I will have little to say here on what I want to call last-mile considerations -- social security claiming strategies, estate planning, budgeting, which accounts to draw down first, or tax strategies – that are typically of great interest to the retail retiree and common in the literature.
+Nor will I spend much time on the the main inputs or precursors -- such as portfolio design and optimization, consumption planning, savings and robustness planning, etc. -- to the 5-processes.
+These "input and last mile" topics happen to be where the financial services industry earns its keep and I will not intrude.
+Neither will I have much advanced insight into the academic, optimal solutions which are often opaque or unavailable to me.
 Rather, these essays will be a representation of my current, evolving, and personal understanding of how the deeper general flow of retirement works as I see it through my own early-retiree quant-ish lens, a lens that sees nothing but a river of uncertainty all the way to the horizon.
 This word uncertainty is important here because while risk can be managed or hedged or insured, uncertainty can’t so it needs to be monitored and managed over time.

 The key element in all of this to follow will be time.
 It is time that creates flow and flow changes things, like when we try to step into the same river twice and find not only a different person but also a different river.
 I’ll take a look in this series at five retirement processes and how they are influenced by time or are at least necessary to deal with changes that come with time.
 The five processes I see that are essential to this discussion include the following: